ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

 5. Visit the URL displayed to access the application (`http://worker-public-ip:portnumber/`).
    ![](images/solution21/Logs.png)

-## Clone, build and run the application locally
+## Clone, build and run the application in {{site.data.keyword.cloud-shell_notm}}
 {: #cloneandbuildapp}

-In this section, you will use the starter app created in the earlier section, clone it to your local machine, modify the code and then build/run it locally.
+In this section, you will use the starter app, clone it to the {{site.data.keyword.cloud-shell_notm}} session you created earlier, modify the code and then build/run it.
 {: shortdesc}

 ### Clone the application